Terna’s first and most immediate impact on the environment is the physical presence of pylons and power stations on the landscape.

 Some of the solutions adopted by Terna include: reaching agreement with local communities on new projects before implementation; mitigating visual impact through "green masking" initiatives, using suitable vegetation or pylons designed to integrate more effectively into the surrounding landscape.

 Regarding those issues of equal concern for the environment as a whole - such as waste CO2 emissions, electromagnetic fields and climate change - Terna carries out regular checks and monitoring programs, as well as developing processes aimed at minimizing their scope and effects.

-Just think, for example, that 92% of the waste produced by Terna (81% in 2014: 4,489.9 tons) is recovered and recycled and only a small proportion is sent to landfill.
+Just think, for example, that 86% of the waste produced by Terna (87% in 2017, 93% in 2016) is recovered and recycled and only a small proportion is sent to landfill.

 Because of its sensibility to the environment, Terna has over the years launched projects aimed at safeguarding biodiversity, including through alternative uses of its power lines.
 In particular Terna signed specific cooperation agreements in collaboration with the principal environmental organizations (WWF, Legambiente, Greenpeace) designed to emphasize nature conservation in the planning activities and maintenance of the electricity grid.

 Terna’s attention to the environment is reflected in the following features: